barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

 Even though Cloud ML is a recent product, Google Cloud itself is a very mature platform, with App Engine, multiple storage options, management and logging tools.

 One can choose among several different types of workers.
-I tried the standard (cheapest) one, and was somewhat disappointed by the performance --- time per batch was **7 times(!) slower** than the cheapest EC2 machine (`g2.xlarge`).
+I tried the standard (cheapest) one, and was somewhat disappointed by the performance --- time per batch was **7 times(!) slower** than the cheapest EC2 machine (`g2.2xlarge`).
 Looks like to get anywhere one needs to write training code for distributed architecture from the start.

 ### Pros

 * Managed platform
 * Distributed TensorFlow is built-in
-* $300 credit to get started
+* $300 credit to get startedf

 ### Cons